h2tc-roboticsx/H2TC/doc/data_file_explanation.md

       * the timestamp of the 2nd frame
       * ...
       * the timestamp of the N-th frame
     *  **event_{timestamp}.raw**: The raw output of the event camera.
 It includes general metadata and event information encoded in [EVT3.0](https://docs.prophesee.ai/stable/data/encoding_formats/evt3.html?highlight=data%20format) format.
 Refer to [Prophesee documentation](https://docs.prophesee.ai/stable/index.html) for more details.
-The digits `{timestamp}` in the file name log the timestamp of the starting recording, which is used later in the processing pipeline to align the event stream with other streams.
+The digits `{timestamp}` in the file name log the timestamp of the record start, which is used later in the processing pipeline to align the event stream with other streams and to decode the timestamp streams.
     * <u>**event.bias**</u>: The event sensor settings.
 Check [event bias](https://docs.prophesee.ai/stable/hw/manuals/biases.html) for more detailed information.
-    * **optitrack.csv**: The tracking information recorded by [OptiTrack](https://optitrack.com/).
+    * **optitrack.csv**: The tracking data recorded by [OptiTrack](https://optitrack.com/).
 Specifically, the file contains by column
       * object id: The id of the tracked object.
-Check [OptiTrack object ID](#reference) for the id of each object in OptiTrack.
+Check the [reference](#reference) for the id and name of each tracked object by OptiTrack.
       * <u>frame</u>: The frame index maintained by the OptiTrack server.
       * <u>mean error</u>: The mean error of localization.
       * timestamp: The frame timestamp that is calculated by subtracting the latency.